-In a fast-paced, knowledge-on-demand world, education has been more reluctant to change; students still sit in a traditional classroom in rows and often take notes from a dry erase board while an instructor lectures on a topic.
-To adapt to the changing student demographic and contemporary use of every day technology, there has been a push towards making more material available electronically for students in both online and traditional classrooms.
-It many ways setting up this content in the virtual world so that it replicates pedagogically sound principles can be time-consuming and difficult.
-Planning and preparing ahead can make all the difference, so here are a few suggestions on how to setup your virtual classroom to ensure that students receive and understand the material in a beneficial setting.
+In a fast-paced, knowledge-on-demand world, education has been more reluctant to change; students still sit in a traditional classroom in rows and often take notes from a dry erase board while instructor lectures on a topic.
+To adapt to the changing student demographics and contemporary use of everyday technology, there has been a push towards making more material available electronically for students in both online and traditional classrooms.
+It many ways of setting up this content in the virtual world so that it replicates pedagogically sound principles can be time-consuming and difficult.
+Planning and preparing ahead can make all the difference, so here are a few suggestions on how to set up your virtual classroom to ensure that students receive and understand the material in a beneficial setting.

-- Start with just one assignment or lecture: Start small by tackling with just one assignment so that you get comfortable with the tools available and the process of transforming an assignment or lecture from its traditional format to online.
+Start small by tackling just one assignment so that you get comfortable with the tools available and the process of transforming an assignment or lecture from its traditional format to online.
 One of the best places to start can be with just putting one assignment online.
 Share the directions to an assignment virtually (email, LMS, etc.) and allow the students to submit the assignment online as an alternative to bringing it to class.
 You can also try creating a short lecture using a free screen capture program like Jing or Screencast-o-matic.

-- Find the equivalent: Remember that the goal for any material being built for an online environment is to make it equivalent to what is being used in a traditional classroom setting.
-Class discussions can become discussion forums/boards, lectures in-person can become video lectures recorded in a classroom or voiceovers on screen recordings, peer group work can be done in private forums or using programs like McGraw-Hill's Connect that have peer group functionality built in.
+Remember that the goal for any material being built for an online environment is to make it equivalent to what is being used in a traditional classroom setting.
+Class discussions can become discussion forums/boards, lectures in-person can become video lectures recorded in a classroom or voiceovers on-screen recordings, peer group work can be done in private forums or using programs like McGraw-Hill Education’s Connect that have peer group functionality built-in.
 Almost everything used in a traditional classroom has some equivalent that can be used online.